π Authentication

 Default: []

-This is a list of method prefixes.
+This is a list of exact method names or trailing-separator prefixes.

 'protected_methods' => ['user.', 'order.']